sergeynordicresults/sergeynordicresults.github.io/psilocybin.md

 1. Ramez Naam "The Nexus Trilogy" <sub>(in future humans will merge all brains with Elon Musk's Neuralink-like technology, will be able to show videos with past, enter each-other's bodies)</sub>
 2. AND Erwin Schrodinger "My view of the world" <sub> ("in truth, there is only one mind")</sub>
 3. AND Sean Carroll <sub>("universe and we will not exist forever.")</sub>
-4. AND Michio Kaku <sub>("do whatever you want, you will anyway someday have 1.
+4. AND Michio Kaku <sub>("one day humans will invent 1.
 The device that makes the food from the air 2.
 Medicine to live until the end of universe")</sub>

 are right THEN there is no need:

 1. to lie
-2. to hide information
+2. to hide information (we can read minds https://m.youtube.com/watch?v=nsjDnYxJ0bo , since human mind is classical computer, but how about mind implemented in quantum computer? is it really true that it is not possible to have secrets in this universe?)
 3. to cheat
 4. to do horrible stuff to advance on the ladder